 - Move: Another main way people cope with their divorce is to get moving.
 While divorce stress typically contributes to feeling anxious and even weight loss, many find it helpful to move their bodies by beginning a walking or exercise program.
 It helps to have someplace to disperse some of your stress and can help you appreciate the strength you already have.
 Or if exercise isn’t your thing, try moving toward a new interest or passion that you’ve always wanted to try.

-- Learn: Lastly, if you are a person that loves to learn, reflect, and grow, better understanding of what wasn’t working in your marriage can bring clarity to a confusing and emotional time.
+- Learn: Lastly, if you are a person that loves to learn, reflect, and grow, a better understanding of what wasn’t working in your marriage can bring clarity to a confusing and emotional time.
 While you may never get the closure you are looking for from your ex, you can learn more about relationships as well as your strengths and weaknesses in this area.
 Listen to podcasts or read books about relationships when you are ready to look forward.
 Instead of dwelling on past regrets or shortcomings, identify what you want to do differently in current or future relationships.

 When you feel like many things are out of your control, finding that you can control how you connect, move, and what you learn about can give you a sense of strength and confidence.
 Day by day you will not only be discovering who you are without your ex, but also that you deserve to be happy again.

 Marci Payne, MA, LPC is a counselor/therapist based in Lee’s Summit MO who provides online therapy for adults who live in Missouri.
-She provides divorce recovery counseling and individual relationship counseling for men and women from all over the state (including Kansas City, St. Louis, Springfield, Columbia, Blue Springs, and beyond).
+She provides divorce counseling and individual relationship counseling for men and women from all over the state (including Kansas City, St. Louis, Springfield, Columbia, Blue Springs, and beyond).
 Schedule a free 15-minute phone call to determine if she is the best counselor for you.